Minimal-Alexi/Karto/readme.md

 5. Your new API key will be displayed.
 Click “Close” to return to the Credentials list.
 You should see your key listed under “API Keys”.
 6. (Optional) Click “Edit API key” to set up restrictions.
 You can give it a name, choose which websites or IP addresses can use it, and set an expiration date.
 Recommended for production use.
 7. Copy your API key to use in your application code.
 Keep it private and never commit it to version control!
+### 3. If you are using an android device
+1. Go to (placeholder) this page to download the app.
+2. Install the app to yout phone
+3. Done, happy travelling!

 ## Technical Stack Overview
 | Module / Library  | Purpose  | Used Place  | Descriptions |